 The general rule is that foreign exchange results (gain or losses) have to be recognised on an accrual basis.
 However, in some cases, the cash basis is applicable.

 Foreign income received or held undistributed abroad (in case of investments in non-stock companies) by resident corporations is subject to tax.
-Note that an Argentine taxpayer is immediately taxed on the passive income generated by a CFC that is directly or indirectly held by the Argentine taxpayer to the extent that more than 50% of that CFC’s income is passive and is effectively subject to a tax that is lower than 75% of the applicable Argentine income tax rate.
+Note that an Argentine taxpayer is immediately taxed on the passive income generated by a controlled foreign company (CFC) that is directly or indirectly held by the Argentine taxpayer to the extent that more than 50% of that CFC’s income is passive and is effectively subject to a tax that is lower than 75% of the applicable Argentine income tax rate.
 Tax losses from a foreign source can only be offset against income from a foreign source.